Best distilleries in the Twin Cities

 Suburbs

-Copperwing Distillery in St. Louis Park feels like a friendly neighborhood bar, but with excellent cocktails—it's a relatively small space, with plenty of board games and an expansive menu of seasonal drinks.
-I especially appreciate that the menu includes a glossary that explains what the different ingredients are and provides the ABV for each cocktail.
+Copperwing Distillery in St. Louis Park feels like a friendly neighborhood bar, but with fabulous cocktails—it's a relatively small space, with plenty of board games and an expansive menu of seasonal drinks.
+I especially appreciate that the menu provides the ABV for each cocktail.
 They also offer a thoughtful assortment of non-alcoholic cocktails (the Never Better is an inspired combination of housemade ginger beer, Szechuan-Thai syrup, and orange).
 Tours are available for $25 per person, which includes a spirit tasting and Copperwing shot glass.

 6409 Cambridge Street, St. Louis Park; 612-293-6157; copperwingdistillery.com

 Dampfwerk Distilling in St. Louis Park specializes in European-style fruit brandies and herbal liqueurs, and they also produce whiskey, gin, and aquavit.
 The cocktail room reminds me of a moody, upscale hotel bar, and the cocktails have a bold, complex depth.
-There's also a food menu with cheese and charcuterie boards and snacks.
+There's also a food menu with cheese and charcuterie boards and snacks, as well as low and no alcohol cocktails.
+Tours are available for $47 per person, which includes a spirit sampling.

 Cocktail garnished with an edible cartoon image of a banana wearing white and blue striped pajamas